flattool/warehouse/PLANNED & NOT PLANNED.md

 > This document exists to inform feature requesters, contributors, and anyone else who is curios on the state of Warehouse.
 Make sure to give this a read before requesting any new features.

-# Features Currently Being Worked On
+# Features Being Worked On

-### Features releasing in this upcoming update
+### Features that have all work done and will release in the next update (ready to ship)

-- Snapshots (backing up app data)
-    - Snapshots window and batch applying snapshots
-- Properties window upgrade
-    - Show app details in store
-- Manage Remotes window upgrade
-    - View disabled remotes
-    - Enable and disable remotes
-    - Set a filter for a remote
-    - Combined Popular Remotes window into this window
-- Reduce app launch time
+- Remembering filters on app close
-- Remove warning labels from the main list, placing them in a popover button now
-- View troubleshooting information
-- Donation link
--

-### Features that will release in future updates
+### Features that might release in the next update, but will release in some update

 - Installing flatpaks from a search
+- Edit flatpak pins
+- Uninstall unused packages

 # Features Being Considered

-### Features that might be added in the future but have no work done on them at all
+### Features that might be worked on in the future

 - Supporting host icon themes
 - Updating flatpaks
-- Edit flatpak pins
-- Remember filter settings
+- Open flatpak ref and remote files with Warehouse from the file manager
-    - Set a custom default filter
+- Choose a custom install location for a remote
-- Uninstall unused packages
+- Move remotes between install locations

 # Features not Planned to be Added